 6. Describe the changes between the two light bulb observations.
 What happened to the spectrum as the brightness and temperature of the light bulb increased?
 Specifically, what happened to the relative amount of light at different wavelengths?(5 points)

 7. Betelgeuse is a Red Giant Star found in the constellation Orion.
 Sirius, the brightest star in the sky, is much hotter and brighter than Betelgeuse.
-Describe how you might expect the colors of these two stars to differ.
-(4 points)
+Describe

 10.6 Quantitative Behavior of Blackbody Radiation